FiratUsta/aura/commands.md

     terminal-mode

-While both forms of the commands will be shown in the document, the examples will use the short-form versions of the commands.
+While both forms of the commands will be shown in the document, the usage/examples will use the short-form versions of the commands.
+For more complex commands, examples will be shown as well.

 # Utility Commands